Best Things to Do in Arles, France

 Its architectural value and its conservation are surprising.
 A curious fact about this amphitheater is that despite being such an old building, it already had an evacuation plan at that time.

-This Roman monument is part of UNESCO and is an important place to visit in Arles.
+This Roman monument is a UNESCO World Heritage site and is a must-see in Arles.

 The schedules are very changeable depending on the months in which you will visit the place, so we advise you to visit the official page of the amphitheater to find out more about the opening hours.